 What if we don’t think of ourselves as resilient?

 Sometimes we talk about resilience as a fixed thing that we either have or we don’t have.
 Actually, from researching resilience and how we can thrive during change, I realised that sustainable resilience comes when we are able to acknowledge our feelings/emotions and trust our needs, rather than ‘pushing through’, or expecting ourselves to respond the way we or other people think we should do.

 Sometimes something that wouldn’t upset one person has a really big impact upon another person, and vice versa.
 It isn’t that one of them is resilient and the other isn’t, but that the thing in question holds particular meaning and significance for that person, which is important.
 Something that wouldn’t affect us at one point in our lives has a big impact at another time because the meaning is different for us, because it coincides with other events, or because there has been a cumulative effect.

-However, comparing ourselves – something that’s really natural to do – actually undermines our resilience, drains our ‘tank’ and reduces our energy levels.
-Listening to ourselves and being kind to ourselves (which we are often good at doing for other people, but not for ourselves), increases our resilience rather than depleting it.
+However, comparing ourselves to others – something that’s really natural to do – actually undermines our resilience, drains our ‘tank’, and reduces our energy levels.
+Listening to ourselves and being kind to ourselves (which we’re often good at doing for other people, but not for ourselves), increases our resilience rather than depleting it.